Kino Aficionado Bill Walton (1952–2024)

 JESUS ENRIQUE SALGADO BOJÓRQUEZ (1946-2022).
 The Kino Community Mourns This Great Man's Death and Remembers His Life - Key Promoter of Kino's Sainthood, Founder of Kino Cabalgatas, Community and Business Leader of Sonora.
 "Si se pudiera describir a Enrique Salgado en una sola palabra, yo dijera INTEGRIDAD."
 (If you could described Enrique Salgado in one word, it would be INTEGRITY).
 On the news of his death last week after a long illness, many more people would write in similar way describing Enrique and how he lived his life.

 Like Padre Kino, Enrique was a man of great moral and physical courage.
-He also was a man of generosity, hope and vision who strived to better Sonora and its people that he loved and sacrificed so much for.
+He also was a man of generosity, hope and vision who stroved to better Sonora and its people that he loved and sacrificed so much for.
 Enrique's funeral Mass was on the anniversary of Kino's death as determined by the Catholic liturgical calendar.
 Kino died on the movable calendar Sunday of Laetare Sunday (4th Sunday of Lent).
 The theme of Laetare Sunday is hope and joy - a very different emphasis than the season of Lent's general observance as a time reflection and repentance.
 Laetare Sunday was an appropriate time for both Enrique and Padre Kino to depart from us since they were men with great hope and joy for life.

 The Kino Community living outside of Mexico primarily knew Enrique for his Kino activities and as a devoted family man.
 Of course there was much more to his life that you can read below in this post.